Last Updated On:

 If that’s what you’re thinking right now, I’ve got news for you.
 Your URL structure is one of the first things that users get to see and so, it’s a crucial element of your on-page SEO.
 Getting your URL structure right can certainly give you an edge over your competitors and even give your rankings a little boost.

-So, without further ado, let’s take a look at some of the best practices for creating the perfect URL structure for SEO.
+Without further ado, let’s take a look at some of the best practices for creating the perfect URL structure for SEO.

 1. Migrate to Secure HTTP

 On August 1, 2018, Google released a new update to their core algorithm that affected the search rankings of countless websites worldwide.
 As a result of this update, Google added a few more parameters that it uses to assess the quality of a web page and its position in searches.
 These parameters are Expertise, Authoritativeness, and Trustworthiness (E-A-T).

 You can clearly see that trust is one of the most important factors when it comes to optimizing your content for searches.
 And one of the best ways to do this is to use a URL structure that exudes trustworthiness.
 So, you should migrate your website to secure HTTP or HTTPS (if you haven’t done so already).

 This will ensure that all communication between your users and your website is encrypted and, therefore, safeguarded against malicious attacks.
 Given the rate at which cyber crimes seem to increase, this is of utmost importance.
 In fact, in 2017, 1579 million cases of data breaches were recorded in the US.
 The monetary damage due to these amounted to $1418.7 million.